Epipolar Geometry Improves Video Generation Models: Introduction

 \section{Introduction}

-Video generation has witnessed remarkable progress, with recent models \cite{Sora, veo3_reasoning, moviegen, wan, hunyuanvideo} producing increasingly realistic content from text and image conditions.
-This advancement has spurred researchers to repurpose these powerful video models for broader applications, including animation \cite{hi3d}, virtual worlds generation \cite{he2025cameractrl}, and novel view synthesis \cite{zhou2025stable}.
-Video diffusion models are trained on vast volumes of data, developing strong understanding of object appearance, motion patterns, and scene composition.
-Many recent works aim to utilize these priors in various downstream tasks \cite{geo4d, sv3d, v3d}.
-Despite this progress, these models still struggle to maintain perfect 3D consistency throughout generated sequences, often producing content with geometric inconsistencies, unstable motion, and perspective flaws, even though almost all training data is 3D consistent.
-Some approaches for enhancing 3D consistency rely on noise optimization \cite{equivdm}, explicit guidance through point clouds \cite{zhang2024world, hou2024training}, or camera parameters \cite{cami2v}.
-Nevertheless, inaccurate control signals can constrain the model's generative capabilities, and the latent space optimization typical in diffusion training makes it difficult to compute direct geometric losses.
+{\looseness =-1 Video generation has witnessed remarkable progress, with recent models~\citep{Sora, veo3_reasoning, moviegen, wan, hunyuanvideo} producing increasingly realistic content from text and image conditions.
+This advancement has spurred researchers to repurpose these powerful video models for broader applications, including animation~\citep{hi3d}, virtual worlds generation~\citep{he2025cameractrl}, and novel view synthesis~\citep{zhou2025stable}. } {\looseness=-1 Video diffusion models are trained on vast volumes of data, developing a strong understanding of object appearance, motion patterns, and scene composition.
+Many recent works aim to utilize these priors in various downstream tasks~\citep{geo4d, sv3d, v3d}.
+Despite this, these models still struggle to maintain perfect 3D consistency, often producing content with imperfect geometry, unstable motion, and perspective flaws, even though almost all of the training data is 3D-consistent.
+Some approaches for enhancing 3D consistency rely on noise optimization~\citep{equivdm}, explicit guidance through point clouds~\citep{zhang2024world, hou2024training}, or camera parameters~\citep{cami2v}.
+Nevertheless, noisy control signals can constrain the model's generation capabilities, and latent-space optimization makes it difficult to compute direct geometric losses. }

-With the rising popularity of reinforcement learning for model alignment \cite{dpo, grpo, rlhf}, post-training alignment has gained attention in diffusion model research.
-Methods such as VideoReward \cite{videoreward} finetune vision-language models on human preference data, enabling direct supervision through reward models.
+{\looseness=-1 With the rising popularity of reinforcement learning for model alignment~\citep{dpo, grpo, rlhf}, post-training alignment has gained attention in diffusion model research.
+Methods such as VideoReward~\citep{videoreward} finetune vision-language models on human preference data, enabling direct supervision through reward models.
 However, human-annotated quality scores introduce noisy signals and are expensive to collect.
 Human judgments are inherently subjective and may not capture geometric principles ensuring 3D consistency.
-The gap between subjective human evaluations and objective geometric requirements creates an opportunity for alignment methods that leverage more mathematically grounded metrics for video quality assessment.
+The gap between subjective human evaluations and objective geometric requirements creates an opportunity for alignment methods that leverage more mathematically grounded metrics for video quality assessment. }